FirstLegoLeague/launcher/docs/userguide.md

 # *FIRST* LEGO League TMS User Guide

-This guide is intended to give a brief overview of how to use the Tournament Management System (TMS).
+This guide is intended to help *FIRST* LEGO League tournament orgnizers use the Tournament Management System (TMS).

 ## Overview